ogcincubator/bblocks-docs/_pages/index.markdown

 The framework supports testing of examples, and validation using rules inherited from other Building Blocks that are re-used (by aggregation or profiling) to create compatible specifications for specific applications.

+For more details consider using the [Tutorial example](https://ogcincubator.github.io/bblocks-tutorial/) - a step-wise introduction to various features and configuration details for Building Blocks.